developomp/developomp-site/packages/blog-content/markdown/projects/mocha downloader.md

   - css3
 ---

+## Introduction

-Mocha Downloader is a cross-platform desktop download manager built with web technologies.
+Mocha Downloader is a cross-platform desktop download manager app built with web technologies.